 Dear friend

 How are you?
 I must tell you something that me happened.
 I went to the basement and then the phone rang.
 I picked up and a voice said, “I need help”.
 At the same time, I activated the phone tracker.
 The phone tracker found the number, the name, and the address.
 I decided to go to the address.
 The house was very big and modern.
 Then there were a lot of chimpanzees.
 They looked very angry.
-I decided that the chimpanzees are not as dangerous as they look and I tried to help the man.
+I decided that the chimpanzees were not as dangerous as they looked and I tried to help the man.
 It was so scary.
 I decided to call the police.
 I phoned Sergeant Morrison.
 I followed his instruction.
 While I wait I tried to call Lisa and Riccardo and then they came.
 We wait for the Sergeant but then It was dark and my hands and feet were bound with cord.
 There was also the man I decided to search for help.
 Then a door opened.

-That was very scared.
-I had so luck.
+That was very scary I was so lucky.
 I hope you write soon back.

 Best regards